isopleth/fram/README.md

 ## Libraries

-The runtime libraries needed by the program are in dist/lib.
-Note that whilst these are all FOSS libraries, they are licensed differently to mt code.
+The run-time libraries needed by the program are in dist/lib.
+Note that whilst these are all FOSS libraries, they are licensed differently to my code.
 The file licences.txt in dist/lib details the licences that they use.

 To run the ant script, which is the best way of building and testing